Sammi-Husky/BrawlModules/st_targetsmash/HazardSettings.md

 **Rotation Z** - 0 or 1, unknown

-Turn off by setting "CollisionNode" to negative Pos Z
+Turn off by setting "AreaNode" to negative Pos Z

 ## Catapult